 Thin Lizzy-in our opinion the greatest rock band Ireland has ever produced and one of the greatest bands of all time.

 They left a huge influence, not only on the world of rock, but also on many people who were lucky enough to have seen them live.
-A double vinyl of their greatest hits is available here.

 As all top 10s are controversial, we would love to hear if you believe this is a reasonable list.
 Have we forgotten somebody?